-These gifts take Ivan to the tsar, where he becomes stable master, but it is the little humpbacked horse that becomes Ivan’s helpful companion and helps him through many trials to his final triumph.
+These gifts take Ivan to the tsar, where he becomes the stable master, but it is the little-humpbacked horse that becomes Ivan’s helpful companion and helps him through many trials to his final triumph.

 Russian folklore is replete with other stories of poor but lucky men.
 With the help of an irresistible magic sack, an old soldier outwits some devils in Michael McCurdy’s The Devils Who Learned to Be Good, and another soldier saves a helpless tsar in Uri Shulevitz’s Soldier and Tsar in the Forest.

 In Arthur Ransome’s The Fool of the World and the Flying Ship, the youngest son goes forth, accompanied by eight companions, each of whom has a magical power that helps in outwitting the treacherous tsar, the fool wins the princess and riches for them both in this Caldecott Medal book.